Blackheath to Canary Wharf walk

 The walk continues through the grounds of what was originally the Royal Hospital for Seamen, designed by Wren in the late 17thC and completed by Hawksmoor, Vanbrugh and others.
 In 1874 it became a prestigious training establishment, the Royal Naval College.
-The Painted Hall and Chapel are open to the public (free entry), and the Visitor Centre has an informative display about Greenwich's rich architectural and maritime history.
+The Painted Hall has re-opened after a two-year conservation project and admission now requires an annual pass costing £13.50 (2022), but there is still free entry to the nearby Chapel.
+The Visitor Centre has an informative display about Greenwich's rich architectural and maritime history.

 The final section of the walk is along the Thames Path on the north bank of the river, reached via the Greenwich Foot Tunnel.
 Much of the Isle of Dog's industrial heritage has been swept away and replaced by riverside apartments but occasional Docklands Heritage panels reveal aspects of its history, notably the site near Masthouse Terrace pier where Brunel's last great ship, the SS Great Eastern, was built and launched in 1858.